Mass participation sporting events not permitted: Sport Singapore

 There will be no spectators allowed at sporting events and competitions.

-National Sports Associations (NSA) that are organising competitions and tournaments that are related to qualifications for international competitions for national athletes should approach SportSG early to discuss their plans.
+National sports associations (NSA) that are organising competitions and tournaments related to qualifications for international competitions for national athletes should approach SportSG early to discuss their plans.

 This applies to all sporting events, including those that have previously been endorsed by SportSG.